Italy ready to fund ReiThera COVID-19 vaccine project, minister says

-Healthcare & PharmaceuticalsItaly ready to fund ReiThera COVID-19 vaccine project, minister says

-Italy's government revived hopes of producing the country's own COVID-19 vaccine on Friday when it said it was ready to finance the ReiThera project despite a court ruling rejecting a plan to pump public funds into the local biotech company. read more
+MILAN (Reuters) -Italy’s government revived hopes of producing the country’s own COVID-19 vaccine on Friday when it said it was ready to finance the ReiThera project despite a court ruling rejecting a plan to pump public funds into the local biotech company.

 Italy’s state audit court on Friday raised objections to the public financing for the project, throwing its future into doubt.